Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Reassign or reschedule when needed: If a team member is overloaded or a deadline no longer makes sense, adjust the action item rather than letting it stall.
 Flexibility keeps your workflow moving without sacrificing accountability.

-List View.
+Create an action items templateList View.
 List View is a grid-style view that lets you see all your project's information at a glance.
-Like a to-do list or a spreadsheet, List View displays all your tasks at once so you can not only see task titles and due dates, but also view any relevant custom fields, such as Priority, Status, and more.
+Like a to-do list or a spreadsheet, List View displays all your tasks at once so you can see not only task titles and due dates but also any relevant custom fields, such as Priority, Status, and more.
 Unlock effortless collaboration by giving your entire team visibility into who's doing what by when.

 Workload.
 Workload gives you a visual snapshot of team capacity by showing what your team members are working on across projects, all in one place.
 With this at-a-glance information, you can pinpoint conflicts, address risks, and keep projects on track by reassigning or rescheduling tasks.
-Check Workload regularly to make sure team members aren't overwhelmed or underworked.
+Check the Workload regularly to ensure team members aren't overwhelmed or underworked.
 If they are, you can easily reassign or reschedule low-priority tasks to unblock high-priority initiatives.

 Custom fields.
 Custom fields are the best way to tag, sort, and filter work.
 Create custom fields for any information you need to track, from priority and status to email addresses and phone numbers.
 Use custom fields to sort and schedule your to-dos so you know what to work on first.
 Plus, share custom fields across tasks and projects to ensure consistency across your organization.